 Type: Cloud-based automated testing platform

-Perfecto is a cloud-based and automated testing platform for web and mobile applications.
-From automated cross-environment executions, custom capabilities, test analysis, and broad integrations, Perfecto makes continuous testing more achievable for DevOps teams.
+Perfecto is a cloud-based testing platform for web and mobile apps.
+It offers cross-environment execution, custom capabilities, robust analytics, and extensive integrations—making it well-suited for DevOps teams practicing continuous testing.

 Feature highlights: